-The PulseBlasterESR-PRO is a versatile, high-performance pulse/pattern TTL signal generator operating at speeds of up to 500 MHz and capable of generating pulses ranging from 2 ns to 104 days per instruction at intervals ranging from 10 ns to 8.59 s per instruction (using a 500 MHz clock signal).
-It can accommodate pulse programs with highly flexible control commands of up to 4096 instruction words.
-Its high-current output logic bits are individually controlled with an unterminated output voltage of 3.3 V2.
+The PulseBlasterESR-PRO is a versatile, high-performance pulse/pattern TTL signal generator operating at speeds of up to 500 MHz (see Firmware Designs) and capable of generating pulses ranging from 2 ns to 104 days per instruction at intervals ranging from 12 ns to 8.59 s per instruction (using a 500 MHz clock signal).
+It can accommodate pulse programs with highly flexible control commands of up to 32768 instruction words.
+Its high-current output logic bits are individually controlled with an unterminated output voltage of $3.3 V^2$.